51Degrees/documentation/src/features/flexibleaccessors.md

 @startsnippet{java}
 In Java, IDE auto-complete support is dependent on having a specific interface/type with defined properties.
 This is supported by allowing the @aspectdata interface to be extended for each engine.
-@FlowData can then then return this specific interface.
+@Flowdata can then then return this specific interface.
 For example, the 51Degrees device detection engines use the DeviceData interface to define all the properties that are available.
-After @FlowData has been processed, you can request the DeviceData from it:
+After @flowdata has been processed, you can request the DeviceData from it:

 ```{java}
 DeviceData deviceData = flowdata.get(DeviceData.class);